 Apollo asparagus has a dark green color with purple tips.
 It has medium or large stalks that are very smooth and uniform.

-Given the outstanding features of Apollo asparagus, you can use it in a lot of ways.
-It is best to enjoy it fresh.
+You can use Apollo asparagus in a lot of ways.
+It is best to enjoy fréh.
 You can also freeze it to use it up later.
 People also roast it and serve it as a side dish for fish.
+This asparagus can be grown in both cool and warm weather.
+It takes less time to mature than other varieties.

 2. Mary Washington Asparagus